Chuusotsu! 1st Graduation: Time After Time

 Sound 7

 Chuusotsu!
 1st Graduation: Time After Time is a kinetic novel that features three girls who end up living under the same roof while trying to regain their place in society.
-It is set in a future where aptitude tests determine your career for life and those who fail end up as worthless outcasts called chuusotsu.
-The game features bright, colorful visuals but the story can veer into unexpectedly dark directions.
-It is certainly an intriguing tale and hopefully, future installments will reveal more of the world and characters introduced here.
+It is set in a future where aptitude tests determine your career for life, and those who fail end up as worthless outcasts called chuusotsu.
+The game features bright, colorful visuals, but the story can veer into unexpectedly dark directions.
+It is undoubtedly an intriguing tale, and hopefully, future installments will reveal more of the world and characters introduced here.

-Gameplay: This is a kinetic novel, so there is no interaction beyond reading the story.
+Gameplay: This is a kinetic novel, so no interaction exists beyond reading the story.

-Sound: Both the voice acting and background music is decent
+Sound: Both the voice acting and background music are decent

 Summary 8.0 Great